ClouDesire/janine/README.md

 ## invoice preview

-We mentioned that the generator is sexy, while the actual invoice may not (De gustibus non est disputandu):
+We mentioned that the generator is sexy, while the actual invoice may not (de gustibus non est disputandu), but we are happy to accept your contribute if you are a designer with a great invoice template.

 [![Invoice PDF preview](invoice-preview-thumb.png)](invoice-preview.pdf)